Defending Champion Tsitsipas To Face Davidovich Fokina In Monte Carlo Final - UrduPoint

 The Spaniard then trailed 2-0 in the decider before racking up five straight games for 5-2.
 An ace on a second match point gave him victory.

-"When I was a kid I was dreaming about this day," said Davidovich Fokina who had also beat Indian Wells Masters champion Taylor Fritz on his way to the final.
+"When I was a kid I was dreaming about this day," said Davidovich Fokina who has also beaten Indian Wells Masters champion Taylor Fritz on his way to the final.

 "The second set I had my chances, but I didn't play very well.
 I was so tight and he just put the ball in.
 The tie-break was also tight.
 But I went to the bathroom and said that I want this win."
 Davidovich Fokina, who reached the last eight in Monte Carlo in 2021, will be aiming to win his first tour-level title on Sunday.